namarrgon/weespeak/README.md

 # weespeak - espeak in weechat

 weespeak will output the incoming messages on the current channel-buffer through espeak.
-It allows you to mute/unmute nicks to prevent

 ## Source